ajaykrishnan23/A-December-of-Algorithms-2019/README.md

 ### **December 8 - Cheating Probability**
   - **Problem**
-    - Given an RxC Matrix in with each element represents the Department of a student seated in that row and coloumn in an examination hall, write a code to calculate the probability of each student copying if a person from the same department sits:
+    - Given an RxC Matrix in which each element represents the Department of a student seated in that row and column in an examination hall, write a code to calculate the probability of each student copying if a person from the same department sits:
     	-  In front of him = 0.3
     	-  Behind him = 0.2
     	-  To his left or right = 0.2